gpetepg/python_tips/README.rst

 Note that these were written in Python 3 (3.6)

 These files are .ipynb.
-It is a notebook document used by Jupyter Notebook, an interactive computational environment designed to help scientists work with the Python language (as well as Julia and R).
+It is a notebook document used by Jupyter Notebook, an interactive computational environment designed to help scientists work with the Python language (as well as many others e.g. R, Julia, Ruby, JavaScript).

 I suggest downloading `Anaconda <https://www.anaconda.com/>`_.
 Anaconda is a free and open source distribution of the Python and R programming languages that aims to simplify package management and deployment.
 Jupyter Notebook is included in Anaconda.